-Course leaders are engaged in communication with staff from the different awarding bodies (eg NCC and CISCO) and discuss issues and suggest improvements that can be made to the current programmes.
+Course leaders are engaged in communication with staff from the different awarding bodies (NCC and UoW) and discuss issues and suggest improvements that can be made to the current programmes.
 The aim of these meetings is to constantly improve the quality of programmes offered at STC.

-STC strictly complies with all the quality policies put forward by the awarding body.
+STC strictly complies with all the quality policies put forward by the awarding bodies.

-2.2.1 Annual monitoring
+2.1.1 Annual monitoring

 The formal procedures for the annual monitoring of courses are set out in the quality assurance documents of our awarding institution.
-STC is monitored on an annual basis by NCC Education.
-This is done in three stages:
+STC is monitored on an annual basis by both NCC and UoW.

+For NCC courses this is done in the following stages: